Asst. Prof. @ TU/e

-In 2021 I joined the Foundational and Experimental Security research group as Assistant Professor (Universitair docent 2) and am working at the Department of Computer Science at Vrije Universiteit Amsterdam within the Computer Systems group.
-I hold a Ph.D. in Computer Science and Engineering, which I completed at the University of Gothenburg.
-I am an active member of EUGAIN (WG3: From Ph.D. to Professor), and diversity co-officer for CSE department at the VU.
+From 2021-2025 she was Assistant Professor at the Foundational and Experimental Security research group within the Department of Computer Science at Vrije Universiteit Amsterdam, an active member of EUGAIN (WG3: From Ph.D. to Professor), and diversity officer for CSE department at the VU.

 Research